Foreign and Commonwealth Office Migrated Archives: Media reaction

-But lying about our history – and particularly about our late-colonial history – has been a habit of the British state for decades.

 A 2020 article in the Guardian by Kojo Koram entitled "Britain needs a truth and reconciliation commission, not another racism inquiry" also places the concealment of the 'migrated archives' into the context of a long-standing and ongoing reluctance to confront Britain's imperial legacies or link this legacy to inequalities in the present, when many of the problems being highlighted by Black Lives Matter protestors "from the public monuments celebrating slave traders to the institutional racism of the police, have their roots in empire".
 Koram argues it is time to properly address the fact that "rather than confronting the legacy of Empire, the British state h[as] quite literally tried to burn it."

 Disputed Archival Claims: An International Survey 2018/19

 The International Council on Archives' (ICA) Expert Group on Shared Archival Heritage (EGSAH) conducted a survey between 30 August 2018 and 15 January 2019 on international claims over displaced archives.
 This is the second international survey of its kind and builds on the work of Leopold Auer's 1998 international survey on disputed archival claims, the results of which was published by UNESCO.

 Auer's survey questionnaire was used as the basis for the 2018/9 EGSAH questionnaire.
 It was revised to reflect changes in technology.
 The language of the questionnaire was also changed to make it broader in scope than the 1997/8 questionnaire, with the intention of accommodating claims by actors beyond nation states.
 The survey was open to all, via publication on the ICA website in English and French and circulation via networks and on Twitter.